-- (3) Notice of a nominal change in ownership shall be filed with the commission within 15 days of the execution of the documents upon which the proposed nominal change in ownership will be based. - (4) For purposes of paragraph (3), notice is not required for any of the following: - (i) A nominal change in ownership if the licensee is a publicly traded corporation. - (ii) The transfer of an ownership interest in a licensed racing entity, whether substantial or nominal, direct or indirect, if by a publicly traded corporation, and if the beneficial ownership transferred is acquired by an individual who holds the voting securities of the publicly traded corporation for investment purposes only. - (5) Any attempt to effect a substantial change in ownership under this section if not done so in writing shall be considered void by the commission.
+- (1) A license issued under this chapter shall not be transferable or assignable. - (2) A substantial change in ownership in a licensee shall result in termination of the license unless prior written approval has been obtained from the commission.
+A request for approval of a substantial change in ownership shall be made on a form designated by the commission.
+Upon receipt of all required information, the commission shall, as soon as practicable, make a determination whether to authorize and approve the substantial change in ownership. - (3) Notice of a nominal change in ownership shall be filed with the commission within 15 days of the execution of the documents upon which the proposed nominal change in ownership will be based. - (4) For purposes of paragraph (3), notice is not required for any of the following: - (i) $\hat{A}$ nominal change in ownership if the licensee is a publicly traded corporation. - (ii) The transfer of an ownership interest in a licensed racing entity, whether substantial or nominal, direct or indirect, if by a publicly traded corporation, and if the beneficial ownership transferred is acquired by an individual who holds the voting securities of the publicly traded corporation for investment purposes only. - (5) Any attempt to effect a substantial change in ownership under this section if not done so in writing shall be considered void by the commission.

-Section 2858-D. Duration of license.
+§ 9358.
+Duration of license.

-A license issued under this article shall be valid for one calendar year for which the license is issued.
+A license issued under this subchapter shall be valid for one calendar year for which the license is issued.

-Section 2859-D. Penalties and enforcement.
+§ 9359.
+Penalties and enforcement.